-• Functional currency: the function currency of Colombia is the Colombian peso.
-Consequently, the operations carried out by EPM in other currencies are considered denominated in a "currency different from the peso" and are recording according to the exchange tariffs in effect on the dates of the operations.
+a) Functional currency: the functional currency of Colombia is the Colombian peso.
+Consequently, the operations carried out by EPM in other currencies are considered denominated in a "currency different from the peso" and are recording according to the exchange rates in effect on the dates of the operations.
 For international subsidiaries functional currency shall be governed according to the laws of the country of origin.

-For domestic and foreign companies the differences between the historic exchange tariff accounted for and the tariff in effect on the date of the charge or payment are recorded as exchange difference gain or loss and are presented in the "net non-operating result" of the income statement.
+For domestic and foreign companies the differences between the historic exchange rate accounted for and the tariff in effect on the date of the charge or payment are recorded as exchange difference gain or loss and are presented in the "net non-operating result" of the consolidated statements of financial, economic and social activities.
 Excepted from this practice are investments abroad in controlled companies, which are recorded in the equity through the equity method.

-The exchange rates used at December 31 are certified by the Financial Superintendence of Colombia, as well:
+The exchange rates used at March 31 were: